mdfnam/QnA/Kinds of Arabic.md

 > ### رَبِّی یَسِّرْ وَلَا تُعَسِّرْ وَ تَمِّمْ بِالْخَیْر
     My Lord, make it easy and do not make it difficult, and complete it with goodness

+We will now study the evolution of language, examining the significant changes that have taken place in contemporary Arabic, which were absent in ancient times.
+Our main focus will be on understanding why avoiding learning Modern Standard Arabic (MSA) is recommended if we want to study the Quran with comprehension.

 ## Evolution of Language
 Over the course of time, languages undergo an evolutionary process, resulting in their classification into two distinct forms: Ancient and Modern variations; these two forms differ in several aspects.
 Below, we will explore three points related to the evolution of any language.
 - Simplification of Words